 Regulatory Agency: No single state agency oversees dog breeding.
-The Arkansas Department of Agriculture handles some animal welfare matters.
+Local jurisdictions handle kennel permits.
+Arkansas Department of Agriculture handles some animal welfare matters.

 Who Needs a License in Arkansas?